-The Alternatives proposed in Reg-16 differ in their abilities to maintain protections (i.e. prevent or minimize an increase in relative risk of entanglement) for ESA-listed whales in the South Atlantic Region.
+The Alternatives proposed in Reg-16 differ in their abilities to maintain protection (i.e. prevent or minimize an increase in relative risk of entanglement) for ESA-listed whales in the South Atlantic Region.
 All alternatives, excluding Alternative 1 (the No Action Alternative), result in an increase in relative risk of entanglement to right whales.
 Alternative 1 best maintains protections for ESA-listed whales in the South Atlantic region because it maintains the seasonal closure to pot gear fishing, resulting in no increased risk of vertical line entanglement for large whales from black sea bass pot gear.
-Conversely, removing the closed area entirely would fail to maintain protections for ESA-listed whale species because it would eliminate the seasonal closure to pot gear fishing implemented to protect endangered large whales from entanglement in black sea bass pot gear, exposing right whales to the maximum possible daily vertical line entanglement risk (i.e., 100% on the relative scale described in the Methods).
+Conversely, Alternative 2 fails to maintain protections for ESA-listed whale species because it eliminates the seasonal closure to pot gear fishing implemented to protect endangered large whales from entanglement in black sea bass pot gear, exposing right whales to the maximum possible daily vertical line entanglement risk (i.e., 100% on the relative scale described in the Methods).

-Alternatives 2, 7b, 7c, 9b, and 8b maintain little to no protection for ESA-listed whales in the South Atlantic Region.
-Alternative 2 greatly increases the relative risk of entanglement to right whales off North Carolina and between Florida and South Carolina.
-Alternative 2 represents the current North Atlantic right whale critical habitat designated for North Atlantic right whales in 1994.
+Alternatives 3 and 8 maintain little to no protection for ESA-listed whales in the South Atlantic Region.
+Alternative 3 greatly increases the relative risk of entanglement to right whales off North Carolina and between Florida and South Carolina.
+The very high relative risk associated with Alternative 3 is because predicted right whale presence is high outside of the spatial boundaries of the Alternative 3 management area (i.e., the area proposed in Alternative 3 is insufficient to protect right whales from an increase in relative risk of entanglement).
+Alternative 8 greatly increases the relative risk of right whale entanglement over the status quo for temporal (does not account for year-round presence of right whales off North and South Carolina) and spatial reasons (does not account for spatial use of right whales off Florida).
+Both Alternative 3 and 8 would allow black sea bass pot gear to be fished off South Carolina and North Carolina when whales are present (16 Dec-14 Mar).
+Alternative 3 represents the current North Atlantic right whale critical habitat designated for North Atlantic right whales in 1994.
 This area was originally based on 303 sightings from 1950-1989.
-However, North Atlantic right whale critical habitat is currently undergoing a revision based on more current data.
-Proposed changes were published 17 Feb 2015 at 80 FR 9313.
-The very high relative risk associated with Alternative 2 is because predicted right whale presence is high outside of the spatial boundaries of the Alternative 2 management area (i.e., the area proposed in Alternative 2 is insufficient to protect right whales from an increase in relative risk of entanglement).
-Alternatives 7b, 7c, 8b, and 9b greatly increase the relative risk of right whale entanglement over the status quo for temporal (does not account for year-round presence of right whales off

-North and South Carolina) and spatial reasons (does not account for spatial use of right whales off Florida).
-Alternative 7a, 8a, and 9a are slightly more protective because they prohibit pot gear fishing for more of the right whale season across a broader geographic range.
+On October 6, 2010, the National Marine Fisheries Service provided a Federal Register notice that a revision of the North Atlantic Right Whale Critical Habitat was warranted based on new data.

-Alternative 3 would result in a low to moderate increase in relative risk to right whales from potential entanglement off North Carolina and a moderate to high increase in relative risk between Florida and South Carolina.
-This increase in relative risk is likely because the area proposed in Alternative 3 is based on habitat features preferred by pregnant female right whales and mother/calf pairs only (Good 2008, Keller et al. 2012), and does not consider juveniles, non-reproducing adults, or account for the north/south migratory behavior of right whales (i.e. whales may occur outside of predicted areas due to behavioral reasons).
+Alternative 4 would result in a low to moderate increase in relative risk to right whales from potential entanglement off North Carolina and a moderate to high increase in relative risk between Florida and South Carolina.
+This increase in relative risk is likely because the area proposed in Alternative 4 is based on habitat features preferred by pregnant female right whales and mother/calf pairs only (Good 2008, Keller et al. 2012), and does not consider juveniles, non-reproducing adults, or account for the north/south migratory behavior of right whales (i.e. whales may occur outside of predicted areas due to behavioral reasons).
 Juvenile right whales are a particularly important demographic segment to consider since they are most prone to entanglement (Knowlton et al. 2012).